mindspore-ai/docs/docs/mindpandas/docs/source_en/index.rst

 MindPandas dramatically reduces computation time by slicing the raw data and performing distributed parallel computation base on slicing.

-Using read_CSV as an example, an 8-core CPU is used to read a 900MB CSV file.
+Using read_csv as an example, an 8-core CPU is used to read a 900MB csv file.
 The result is as follows:

 Test scenarios:

-- CPU: I7-8565U (4 cores, 8 threads)
+- CPU: i7-8565u (4 cores, 8 threads)
 - memory: 16GB
-- data size: 900MB CSV file
+- data size: 900MB csv file

 ======== ====== ==========
 API      pandas mindpandas